Jarred Kelenic Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the third-ranked team ERA across all league pitching staffs (3.70).
+- The Yankees have the third-ranked team ERA among all league pitching staffs (3.68).

-- Yankees pitchers combine to give up 79 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Yankees pitchers combine to give up 80 total home runs at a clip of 1.1 per game (to rank 15th in the league).

+- German (4-4) gets the starting nod for the Yankees in his 14th start of the season.
+He's put together a 4.30 ERA in 69 2/3 innings pitched, with 65 strikeouts.

+- The right-hander last appeared on Friday against the Boston Red Sox, when he tossed two innings, allowing seven earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.